SimonScholz/simonscholz.github.io/content/tutorials/keycloak-docker/keycloak-docker.md

 services:
   keycloak:
-    image: 'quay.io/keycloak/keycloak:20.0.1'
+    image: 'bitnami/keycloak:21.0.2'
-    container_name: keycloak-with-postgres
+    container_name: keycloak
     depends_on:
-      - "postgres" # the name of the service above
+        - "keycloak-postgres" # the name of the service above
-    restart: "no"
+    restart: unless-stopped
     ports:
-      - '8180:8080' # Changing this port because 8080 is usually the default for the quarkus app
+        - '8180:8080' # Changing this port because 8080 is usually the default for the actual app, e.g., Quarkus or Spring
     environment:
-      - KEYCLOAK_ADMIN=admin
+        - KEYCLOAK_ADMIN_USER=admin
         - KEYCLOAK_ADMIN_PASSWORD=admin
-      - GET_HOSTS_FROM=dns
-      - KC_DB=postgres
-      - KC_DB_USERNAME=keycloak
-      - KC_DB_PASSWORD=keycloak
-      - KC_DB_URL=jdbc:postgresql://keycloak-postgres:5432/keycloak
+        - KEYCLOAK_DATABASE_NAME=keycloak
-      - KC_HOSTNAME=localhost
+        - KEYCLOAK_DATABASE_USER=keycloak
-    command:
-      - start-dev
+        - KEYCLOAK_DATABASE_PASSWORD=keycloak
-    networks:
-      - backend
+        - KEYCLOAK_DATABASE_HOST=keycloak-postgres

-networks:
-  backend:
-    name: backend
-    driver: bridge

 ```

-This samples uses the currently latest version (20.0.1) of Keycloak (dec 4th 2022), which is based on Quarkus instead of Wildfly.
+This samples uses the currently latest version (21.0.2) of Keycloak (dec 4th 2022), which is based on Quarkus instead of Wildfly.

-`KEYCLOAK_ADMIN` and `KEYCLOAK_ADMIN_PASSWORD` will be the user name and password to get access to keycloak.
+`KEYCLOAK_ADMIN_USER` and `KEYCLOAK_ADMIN_PASSWORD` will be the user name and password to get access to keycloak.

-`GET_HOSTS_FROM` helps to find the Postgres in the later step.

-`KC_DB=postgres` indicates that we want to use Postgres DB as data store for our running Keycloak instance.
-Besides Postgres Keycloak is supporting several other data stores as well, but Postgres is the so called "first class database" for Keycloak.
-Also see https://www.keycloak.org/2022/02/dbs.html

-`KC_DB_USERNAME` and `KC_DB_PASSWORD` are the username and password, which have been configured earlier for the Postgres container.
+`KEYCLOAK_DATABASE_USER` and `KEYCLOAK_DATABASE_PASSWORD` are the username and password, which have been configured earlier for the Postgres container.

-The `KC_DB_URL` needs to be a proper jdbc connection string to work in a proper manner for Keycloak: `jdbc:postgresql://keycloak-postgres:5432/keycloak`
-`keycloak-postgres` in the jdbc connection string is the name of the postgres container, which can be referenced.
+`KEYCLOAK_DATABASE_HOST` is referencing the postgres container `keycloak-postgres`, which will be used by Keycloak to create a jdbc connection towards the postgres.

-The meaning of the different environment variables can be found here: https://www.keycloak.org/server/containers
+The meaning of the different environment variables can be found here: https://hub.docker.com/r/bitnami/keycloak/

 # Putting all together